 To fix your Function keys, you need to restart your computer and get into your System BIOS.
 The only way to get there is to restart your computer:

-Step #2: Hit enter at your computer's launch screen
+2. Hit Enter at your computer's launch screen

 As your computer restarts, when you see your computer’s logo onscreen, hit Enter (or whatever it says to hit beneath the logo).
 On my Lenovo, it says: “To interrupt normal startup, press Enter”.

 After hitting Enter, just sit tight for a second while the Startup Interrupt Menu loads.